Sorry, you need to enable JavaScript to visit this website.

 • Focus on after-school jobs for young people

-• Consider the adjustment of student intake on certain education programmes to better match the demand from the labour market
+• Consider the adjustment of student intake into certain education programmes to match the demand from the labour market better.
+The initiative is progressing and adjustments are being introduced through a broad political reform agreement

 Ongoing debates